Congressional Debate: History

-The first high school Congress was held in 1938 by the National Forensic League.
+The first high school national Congress was held in 1938 by the National Forensic League, now known as the National Speech & Debate Association.
 Like other forms of debate, it emphasizes clash of ideas, and consideration of questions of policy (bills) and value (resolutions).
 It operates like a forensic speech event with sectioning of multiple entries per section and comparative ranking and rating by points (as opposed to pairing just two entries and wins/losses).
 Since 2000, the event has been growing nationwide, added by several states as State Tournament event, and added to numerous large invitational tournaments.

-National Trends
+National trends

 In the past decade, Congressional Debate has spread widely across the debate community.
-The first major tournament outside of NFL and NCFL nationals to hold Congressional Debate was the Harvard University Tournament traditionally held near President's Day weekend in February.
-Other major tournaments which host congress competitions include The Barkley Forum for High Schools at Emory University, The University of Florida Blue Key, Yale, Princeton, the Villiger tournament in Philadelphia, the Glenbrooks tournament in Chicago, the Crestian Classic in Florida, Pennsbury, Princeton, George Mason, the Minneapple Debate Tournament in Minnesota, Stanford, the California Invitational at UC Berkeley, the Sunvitational in Florida, and Nova Titan Invitational in Florida.
+The first major tournament outside of NSDA and NCFL nationals to hold Congressional Debate was the Harvard University Tournament traditionally held near President's Day weekend in February.
+Other major tournaments which host congress competitions include The Barkley Forum for High Schools at Emory University, The University of Florida Blue Key, Yale, Princeton, the Villiger tournament in Philadelphia, the Glenbrooks tournament in Chicago, the Crestiann Classic in Florida, Pennsbury, Princeton, George Mason, the Minneapple Debate Tournament in Minnesota, Stanford, the California Invitational at UC Berkeley, the Sunvitational in Florida, and Nova Titan Invitational in Florida.
 In addition, Congress is now one of the official events at the debate Tournament of Champions, hosted by the University of Kentucky.
 Students who achieve a high level of competitive success at other national tournaments qualify to compete at the TOC, which brings together some of the best congresspersons from across the nation.
 The nomenclature of "congressional debate" is also the result of a shift in recent times toward a more debate-oriented category.
 In the past, the category focused more on simulating the Congress through oratory skills, hence the name "student congress."
 The trend is to strike a balance between eloquent speech and reasoned debate.